best for

 Nomic

-Full-stack AEC document intelligence with native drawing review and code compliance
+Full-stack AEC AI agents with native drawing review and code compliance

-Best for: Architecture and engineering firms that need drawing review as part of a broader document intelligence platform — including code compliance, submittal review, spec search, and QA/QC
+Best for: Architecture and engineering firms that need drawing review as part of a broader AI agent platform — including code compliance, submittal review, spec search, and QA/QC

 • Trained on 100,000+ AEC drawings — understands sheet layout, keynotes, dimensions, and cross-references natively